scawful/halext-org/ios/INTEGRATION_CHECKLIST.md

 **Impact**:
 - App will show a blank/generic icon on device
-- AltStore may show a placeholder icon
+- SideStore may show a placeholder icon
 - Not blocking for testing, but required for distribution

 **Quick fix**: